erichelgeson/erichelgeson.github.com/_posts/2021-03-23-ultimate-system-7.1.markdown

 Macintosh System 7.1.x was a lean and versatile system back in the day.
 It runs on the Mac Plus to early PowerPC’s.
 It's low memory footprint and ability to run almost all System 7 software make it a great choice for your vintage Mac.

-In this post I’ll show you how to customize your 7.1 install to run anything System 7.6.1 could software – and even look like MacOS 8 if you so choose.
+In this post I'll show you how to customize your 7.1 install to run anything System 7.6.1 software could – and even look like MacOS 8 if you so choose.

 Posted as part of [#MARCHintosh](https://marchintosh.com/)